heyitschien/little-lemon/README.md

 3. **Run the application**:
    ```
-   npm start
+   npm run dev
    ```
-   The application will be available at [http://localhost:3000](http://localhost:3000)
+   The application will be available at [http://localhost:5173](http://localhost:5173)

 ### Evaluation Criteria Guide